ombulabs/blog/_posts/2020-03-18-junior-dev-advice.markdown

 ## Tough Love

-One of the first things that a journeyman programmer will have to learn when they transition from full time student to working developer is that things in the real world are _never_ as cut and dry as their classes may have made it seem.
+One of the first things that a journeyperson programmer will have to learn when they transition from full time student to working developer is that things in the real world are _never_ as cut and dry as their classes may have made it seem.
 At the end of the day, software is not